 - ½ – 1 teaspoon salt, or to taste

 - 1 can/jar (14 oz) artichoke hearts in water, drained and quartered

 - 1 cup green peas (fresh or frozen, thawed)

 - lemon wedges, to serve

-For added protein, add 1 can (15 oz.), drained and rinsed, or 1 1/2 cups cooked cannellini or great northern beans.
+Add protein: For added protein, add 1 can (15 oz.), drained and rinsed, or 1 ½ cups cooked cannellini or great northern beans.
 You may also consider adding 2 sliced vegan sausages, Tofurky or Field Roast.
 Add the beans/sausage when adding the peas and artichoke hearts.

-If you like to get the socarrat (a caramalized layer of toasted rice at the bottom of the pan), at the end of cooking, turn the heat up for 1 -2 minutes listening for the sizzle or smell of toasted (not burnt) rice.
+Go for the socarrat: If you like to get the socarrat (a caramelized layer of toasted rice at the bottom of the pan), at the end of cooking, turn the heat up for 1 -2 minutes listening for the sizzle or smell of toasted (not burnt) rice.
 The rice at the bottom of the pan will crispen up making for a crispy texture.
 It’s quite a treat!